PabloXyu/app-build-demo/README.md

 <!-- "gradle-as" is a png picture of logos AS IDE, Android and Gradle together -->
 ![gradle-as](https://user-images.githubusercontent.com/26512179/132996456-1d7dd5df-2604-4131-82c0-4af6629ba04b.png)

-# Gradle Composite Build Demo Application
+# Gradle<sup>🐘</sup> Composite Build Demo Application
-The purpose of the project is to extend my Android programming knowledge,
-showing my coding skills for job interview, and share my knowledge
-with other programmers for the benefit of this worldwide android-enthusiastic community.
+The purpose of the project is to extend my Android programming knowledge, showing my coding skills for job interview, and share my knowledge with other programmers for the benefit of this worldwide android-enthusiastic community.

 This is my first published repository.
-This app code is written on _Android Studio Arctic Fox IDE (2020.3.1, Patch 2)_.
+This app code is written on *Android Studio Arctic Fox IDE (2020.3.1, Patch 2)*.

-## Preliminary Work
+## Preliminary Work<sup>🔨</sup>
 * start *New empty project* by *Phone & Tablet* template with *No Activity* option.
 * create the same name `app-build-demo` for application and its location directory.
 * create package name `com.example.appbuild`.